-Sugar-Free Frozen Peanut Butter Cups are just as good as traditional peanut butter cups, only frozen is even better!
+These Frozen Sugar-Free Peanut Butter Cups, or healthy fat bombs, are just as good as traditional Reese’s peanut butter cups, only frozen is even better to curb that sweet tooth!
+Just 3.6 grams of net carbs or 4 total grams of carbs per serving.

-I'm always looking for easy recipes in the summer.
+I’m always looking for easy recipes and favorite treats in the summer.
 You know the kind that give you the most bang for your buck in the kitchen.
 The ones that leave you feeling completely satisfied and pretty enough to serve to unexpected summer time guests.

-This is one of those recipes to keep in your freezer at all times!
+This is one of those recipes to keep in your freezer at all times, especially if your a big fan of peanut butter cups!

 Chocolate and peanut butter of course is a classic combo that never gets old.
 But adding in the frozen aspect and it's even more heavenly.

-These little bites didn't last long in my home at all.
+These little keto chocolate peanut butter cups didn’t last long in my home at all.
 Within days my daughter, my hubby, my sister-in-law and I had eaten them all up.
 And I feel absolutely no guilt whatsoever!

 Here's my video showing how easy these really are!